ladiego/capstone_project/README.md

-This is a collection of my capstone project at Purwadhika You can view the capstone by selecting it in the branch
+This is a collection of my capstone project at Purwadhika.

+You can view the capstone by selecting it in the branch.